XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/autobattles.md

 > <iframe id="reddit-embed" src="https://www.redditmedia.com/r/girlsfrontline/comments/hzark0/weekly_commanders_lounge_july_28_2020/g082rwn/?depth=1&amp;showmore=false&amp;embed=true&amp;showmedia=false&amp;theme=dark" sandbox="allow-scripts allow-same-origin allow-popups" style="border: none;" height="195" width="640" scrolling="no"></iframe>

-### I can't do auto-battle even though I met the required CE.
-What happened?

-> Is it a night map?
-If it is, refer to night CE.
-If it still doesn't let you, increase CE, some required CE are listed wrong.

 ### Can I get SPEQs/Limited dolls from auto-battles?

 > Yes we can.